The free printable can be found at the END of this post. Click on the blue “get your free printable here” button.

 Has the dreaded look appeared?
-It can manifests itself in many ways.
+It can manifest itself in many ways.

 The wild look, accompanied by limbs that can not stay still.